Zefirchiky/SpelRight/README.md

 - [ ] For length that are max distance from a word (no chars change is allowed, only deletions)
   - [ ] Tracking first letter offsets, use only the once, whose first letter is the same

+- [ ] For length that are the same as a word's (no chars deletion or insertion, only change)

 ### Caching

 - [ ] Often mistakes